edasjk/php-mvc/README.md

 # php-mvc

 # php-mvc
-This is simple webpage build with PHP MVC (Model, View, Controller).
+This is demo webpage build with PHP MVC (Model, View, Controller).

 Need to import database.